Understanding how much auto-enrolment is going to cost your business and employees is important.

 Contributions are the payments both you and your employees make into the pension.
 There are different minimums that you need to pay in:

-Contribution rates will go up over time, so that from April 2019 the total contribution amount will be 9%.
-We’ve used the basic pay definition to show the different minimums that need to be paid in:
+Contribution rates may go up over time.
+Currently, the minimum total contribution is 9%.
+We've used the basic pay definition to show the different minimums over the past 3 years:

 The minimums both you and your employees pay in to the pension scheme can differ depending on the pensionable pay definition you use.

 Remember, both you and your employees can pay in more than the minimum contribution amount.
 Even making a small increase can make a big difference to the amount of money they could get back in their retirement.
-The value of their pension can go down as well as up and they may get back less than they paid in.
+A pension is normally a long term investment and, as with any investment, its value can go down as well as up and may be worth less than was paid in.

 Making employee contributions

 There are three ways you can make payments, by deducting the employee contributions from their pay, into an employee’s pension.
+These are determined in part by the type of pension scheme you are using.
 They are:

 - Salary sacrifice